mmartial/ComfyUI-Nvidia-Docker/README.md

 ### 3.3.
 Unraid availability

-The container has been tested on Unraid.
+The container has been tested on Unraid and [added to Community Apps an 2024-09-02](assets/Unraid_CA-ComfyUI-Nvidia-Docker.png).

-I will update this when it has been added to the Community Apps.
-For the time being, if interested, you can see the template from https://raw.githubusercontent.com/mmartial/unraid-templates/main/templates/ComfyUI-Nvidia-Docker.xml
+FYSA, if interested, you can see the template from https://raw.githubusercontent.com/mmartial/unraid-templates/main/templates/ComfyUI-Nvidia-Docker.xml

 ### 3.4.
 Nvidia base container